Add To Favorites

 Fold a large sheet of white construction paper in half and place the fold at the top.
 With colored pencils, outline a large teapot so the top of the lid fits along the fold.
 Cut out the teapot with Crayola Scissors, remembering not to cut the edge of the lid that is on the fold.

-Ask an adult for help to slightly fold the card and make a slit in the middle of your teapot.
+Students slightly fold their cards and make a slit in the middle of the teapot.
 Cut it wide enough to put in a teabag.
 Decorate the front of the teapot using Crayola Washable Markers and Crayola Glitter Glue.

-Using the contribution list that you wrote earlier, write an acrostic poem using the letters of MOTHER, FATHER, the recipient's first name, or some other fitting word.
+Using the contribution list that written earlier, students compose an acrostic poem using the letters of MOTHER, FATHER, the recipient's first name, or some other fitting word.
 Rewrite the poem on the inside of the card.
 Decorate around the poem.

 Display the 7 principles of Kwanzaa in a one-of-a-kind accordion window book.